VincentGarreau/particles.js/README.md

 ## particles.js

-### Creating particles with a lightweight JavaScript library.
+### A lightweight JavaScript library for creating particles.